 8B.
 Status of officers and other employees of Board who are members of Senior Executive Service

-Notwithstanding anything in sections 8(1)(l) and 8A, to the extent that there is in the case of a person who is employed under section 8(1)(l) to be an officer or other employee of the Board and who is a member of the Senior Executive Service within the meaning of the Public Service Act 1978 4 an inconsistency between this Act and that Act that Act shall prevail.
+Notwithstanding anything in sections 8(1)(l) and 8A, to the extent that there is in the case of a person who is employed under section 8(1)(l) to be an officer or other employee of the Board and who is a member of the Senior Executive Service within the meaning of the Public Sector Management Act 1994 5 an inconsistency between this Act and that Act that Act shall prevail.

 [Section 8B inserted by No.113 of 1987 s.
 32.]